opnsense/docs/source/manual/other-interfaces.rst

 ..
 Attention::

-    LAGG Proto, should be set to what ever your switch supports.
-Its best practice to use LACP if possible.
+    The LAGG protocol should match with the one your switch supports.
+It is best practice to use LACP if possible.
     LAGG Proto needs to be set on both devices connecting the LAGG at the same value.

 **LACP timeout**